Tiny-Earth/DemoSite/site/src/inclusive.md

     *Answer in your workbook:* What is one concrete action you can commit to taking to mitigate the negative impacts of biases and assumptions in your course?

-### Instructor Immediacy and Presence

-**Instructor immediacy** is "the extent to which communication behaviors enhance closeness to and nonverbal interaction with another" (Mehrabian, 1969, p.
-203) as well as behaviors that reduce distance between teacher and student (Andersen, 1979).

-**Instructor presence** is the degree to which instructors are actively involved in the learning environment, including how the course is designed, organized, and managed as well as how the learning is facilitated (Garrison et al., 1999).

-Research has shown many positive outcomes from engaging in instructor immediacy and presence practices:

-- There is a significant relationship between instructor immediacy and student affective and cognitive learning (Andersen et al., 1981).
-- When instructors exhibit behaviors related to instructor presence, students report high levels of learning and community (Shea et al., 2006).
-- Student affective learning, cognition, and motivation are significantly and positively correlated to instructor immediacy and presence (Baker, 2010).

-Examples of instructor immediacy (Andersen et al., 1981) and presence (Arbaugh & Hwang, 2006) include:

-- Instructor Immediacy:
-    - Maintain closer physical distance
-    - Use direct body orientation
-    - Use eye contact
-    - Engage in positive body movements such as nods and smiles
-- Instructor Presence:
-    - Communicate goals
-    - Set guidelines for student interaction
-    - Encourage student participation
-    - Ensure students don't feel isolated

-!!! note ""
-    #### Instructor Immediacy and Presence

-    Match each of the following interactions to either "Instructor Immediacy" or "Instructor Presence."

-    - Addressing students by their preferred names
-    - Providing clear instructions and guidance for course assignments
-    - Participating actively in discussion forums and online chats
-    - Expressing nonverbal cues to show interest and attention
-    - Making regular announcements and updates to the course content
-    - Using humor during lectures or in interactions with students

 ### The Student Dimension